fx2r/FSWD60-CodeReview11-FlorianRechberger/README.md

-5)wider viewpoint; more cards in a row at wider viewpoint 6)add 'go back' button on each update page (things_to_do, concerts, restaurants) 7)refactor the create pages so that php and html is neatly seperated like in the update pages. move variables to actions
+5)wider viewpoint; more cards in a row at wider viewpoint 6)add 'go back' button on each update page (things_to_do, concerts, restaurants) 7)refactor the create pages so that php and html is neatly seperated like in the update pages. move variables to actions 8)heading and sub-headings are not on the same line if heading takes up more than one line. when the sub-heading is being pushed to further down, the sub-headings of other cards in the same row are not lining up with the sub-heading that had been pushed further down.